CharlesStockman/osConfiguration/distro/slackware/README.md

 # Assume these are not working yet.
 I know installSoftware.sh does need some work.

 ## Introduction
-The purpose to describe the scripts that will used to install the software and configure the system for a slackware 15.0 distribution.
+The purpose is to describe the scripts that will used to install the software and configure the system for slackware 15.0 distribution.

 ## Prerequisite
 A new version of slackware 15.0 This link provides the slackware 15.0 with the most current patches [Location of Slackware 15. with current patches](https://slackware.uk/people/alien-current-iso/slackware64-current-iso/).
 For my machine grub has had a problem installing so I have been using ELILO.